yoctoproject/poky/documentation/ref-manual/classes.rst

    also inherits :ref:`ref-classes-features_check` in order for the requirement to actually work.

+-  ``unimplemented-ptest:`` Checks that ptests are implemented for upstream tests.

 -  ``unlisted-pkg-lics:`` Checks that all declared licenses applying for a package are also declared on the recipe level (i.e. any license in ``LICENSE:*`` should appear in :term:`LICENSE`).